 Not to be confused with the Thompson Park in Monmouth County.

-Map: Paper maps at the trailhead or print one ahead in case.
+Paper maps may be at the trailhead or print one ahead in case.
 Trails are well marked and easy to follow.

 There are 2 other parking areas marked on the map.
 Detailed driving directions on the park site.

-The trailhead at Thompson Park, near the dog park, has a restroom building.
+The nearby trailhead for Thompson Park – Middlesex, near the dog park, has a restroom building.